YZY010418/CPSea/Model_Generation_and_Evaluation/README.md

 ## Step 2: Inference

-During inference, don't forget to change checkpoints into the re-trained versions, as provided in [Kaggle](https://www.kaggle.com/datasets/ziyiyang180104/cpsea).
+During inference, don't forget to change checkpoints into the re-trained versions in config files, as provided in [Kaggle](https://www.kaggle.com/datasets/ziyiyang180104/cpsea).

 ### 2.1 DiffPepBuilder